 Triple Board Residents train in Pediatrics, General Psychiatry, and Child and Adolescent Psychiatry ("Triple Board Program") to become skilled physicians who integrate the clinical knowledge and skills of pediatrics and psychiatry to provide outstanding clinical care for children and their families.
 In five years, Triple Boarders become board-eligible in all three disciplines and can practice in any of the three.
 More importantly, Triple Boarders often use this combined training to develop unique career paths that cross the traditional disciplinary boundaries.

-Tulane combines the unique strengths of Tulane and opportunities of New Orleans with the 25+ year history of triple board training in the country.
-Our residents, faculty, the departments, the unique curricular innovations, and our city create an incredible environment for learning to provide comprehensive medical and mental health care to children and their families.
+Tulane Triple Board combines the unique strengths of an academic medical setting and the opportunities of New Orleans with the 30+ year history of Triple Board training in the country.
+Our residents, faculty, the departments, the unique curricular innovations, and our city create an incredible environment for learning to provide comprehensive physical and mental health care to children and their families.

 Tulane's faculty includes triple board graduates and an accomplished and diverse group of pediatricians, general psychiatrists, and child adolescent psychiatrists, who work in true collaboration with psychologists, social workers, lawyers, and other health professionals in the departments of Pediatrics and Psychiatry & Behavioral Sciences.